Congruence (geometry)

-In this sense, two plane figures are congruent implies that their corresponding characteristics are "congruent" or "equal" including not just their corresponding sides and angles, but also their corresponding diagonals, perimeters, and areas.
+In this sense, the sentence "two plane figures are congruent" implies that their corresponding characteristics are congruent (or equal) including not just their corresponding sides and angles, but also their corresponding diagonals, perimeters, and areas.

 The related concept of similarity applies if the objects have the same shape but do not necessarily have the same size.
 (Most definitions consider congruence to be a form of similarity, although a minority require that the objects have different sizes in order to qualify as similar.)

 Determining congruence of polygons

 For two polygons to be congruent, they must have an equal number of sides (and hence an equal number—the same number—of vertices).
 Two polygons with n sides are congruent if and only if they each have numerically identical sequences (even if clockwise for one polygon and counterclockwise for the other) side-angle-side-angle-... for n sides and n angles.

 Congruence of polygons can be established graphically as follows: